-Types of Planning and Policy Considerations
+Planning and Policy Considerations

-- A. Do you have a district security policy and crisis response plan including procedures that include transportation personnel, equipment and facilities?
-Does the plan/policy coordinate with procedures in the school buildings? - B. Has a transportation system security and emergency procedures assessment been performed? - C. Does the plan/policy contain information on threat and vulnerability identification? - D. Does the planning and policy process include appropriate stakeholders, e.g., first responders, law enforcement, fire department and media (print, radio, television, etc.)? - E. Are the plan/policy and procedures communicated to all personnel? - F. Are the procedures of the plan/policy routinely tested with means for assessment, evaluation and improvement at least annually?
+- A. Does the school district have a written security policy and crisis response plan, including procedures that include transportation personnel, equipment and facilities?
+Does the plan/policy coordinate with procedures in the school buildings?
+Is the plan/policy site-specific for all school facility locations? - B. Has a transportation system security and emergency procedures assessment been performed?
+(See APPENDIX H.) - C. Does the plan/policy contain information on threat vulnerability identification and consequence? - D. Does the plan/policy provide for any proactive or preventive technology solutions, that are currently available and that can potentially act as early detection or prevention of potential threats? - E. Does the planning and policy process include appropriate stakeholders (e.g., first responders, law enforcement, fire department and media, such as print, radio, television, etc.)? - F. Is the plan disseminated only to authorized personnel or persons with a documented "need to know," and are non-disclosure statements being utilized? - G. Are the procedures of the plan/policy routinely tested and exercised with means for assessment, evaluation and improvement at least annually?

-- G. Does the plan/policy provide information on how to recognize suspicious people, activities, packages and devices? - H. Does the plan/policy require security inspections of vehicles and facilities? - I. Does the plan/policy address commonly used terrorist weapons, e.g., improvised explosive devices, chemical, biological and radiological agents? - J. Does the plan/policy contain directives on incident management and command?
+- H. Does the plan/policy provide information on how to recognize suspicious people, activities, packages and devices? - I. Does the plan/policy require security inspections of vehicles and facilities? - J. Does the plan/policy require pre-trip, post-trip and unattended stoppage period vehicle security inspections? - K. Does the plan/policy address commonly used terrorist weapons (e.g., improvised explosive devices, chemical, biological and radiological agents)? - L. Does the plan/policy contain directives on incident management and command?

-Security Readiness
+Security Assessments

 Vigilance, which requires an awareness of vulnerabilities, is the first step to better security.
-In order to determine the threat level to the student transportation system, a system-wide security audit should be conducted.
-The audit should include participation of school administrators, local and state police and medical and hospital administrators.
-The audit will help to identify weaknesses and strengths within the operation.
-The audit should begin at the front line of any transportation system -- the driver -- and continue up through all levels of the organization.
-After completing the security audit, appropriate plans/policies and procedures can be developed and implemented.
+In order to determine the threat level to the student transportation system, a system-wide security assessment should be conducted.
+The assessment should include participation by school administrators, local and state police and medical and hospital administrators.
+The assessment will help to identify weaknesses and strengths within the operation.
+The assessment should begin at the front line of any transportation system-the driver-and support employees (i.e., cleaning and fueling personnel) and continue up through all levels of the organization.
+This should also include any viable means by which to immediately detect or prevent threats on board.
+After completing the security assessment, appropriate plans/policies and procedures can be developed and implemented.